wandb/weave/docs/QUICKSTART.md

 weave.show(pandas_df)
 ```

-For a hands-on example of this in action, check out our [Weave Quickstart Notebook](../examples/weave_quickstart.ipynb).
+For a hands-on example of this in action, check out our [Getting Started with Weave Notebook](../examples/get_started.ipynb).

 ## Dive Deeper into Data